AdaCore/gnatstudio/docs/users_guide/projects.rst

 Other information stored in the project file is the list of languages used by the project.
-GPS supports any language, each with a name you choose, but advanced support is only provided by default for some languages (Ada, C and C++).
+GPS supports any language, each with a name you choose, but advanced support is only provided by default for some languages (Ada, C, and C++).
 You can specify other properties of the languages through customization files (see :ref:`Adding_support_for_new_languages`).